wsargent/nojndi/README.md

 This is a simple proof of concept agent that disables JNDI lookups globally across the JVM.

-This is useful for mitigating the Log4Shell attack, but is also applicable to any situation where you're
+This is useful for mitigating the Log4Shell attack, but is also applicable to any situation that may be doing unsafe `ctx.lookup` calls on unvalidated input.

 ## How It Works